chamikarajayasekara/ProfilePage/README.md

 ## Title
-This is my profile page
+This is my profile page, this descrbes my details